 The New York Times Book Review describes her most recent novel, Quartet for the End of Time (2014) as a haunting exploration of “the complexity of human relationships and the myriad ways in which identity can be malleable.” “[It] is exhilarating,” writes Joanna Scutts of the Washington Post, “to join a novelist working at these bracing heights.”

-Johanna is also the author of a collection of short fiction, This Will Be Difficult to Explain and Other Stories, and the co-author of a children's book, Sometimes We Think You are a Monkey -- proceeds of which are being donated to the Himalayan School Project.
+Johanna is also the author of two collection of short fiction, Tiger, Tiger and This Will Be Difficult to Explain and Other Stories (shortlisted for the Danuta Gleed Award), and the co-author of a children's book, Sometimes We Think You are a Monkey -- proceeds of which are being donated to the Himalayan School Project.
 She has also published three books of poetry, Late Nights with Wild Cowboys (2008; shortlisted for Canada's Gerald Lampert Award for best first poetry collection by a Canadian author), I Do Not Think that I Could Love a Human Being (2011; shortlisted for the Atlantic Poetry Prize) and The Description of the World ( 2016; awarded the 2017 Canadian Authors Association Award for Poetry, the 2017 Fred Cogswell Award, and shortlisted for the 2017 Pat Lowther Award).

 Johanna was born in Nova Scotia, Canada in 1980.
 She received her BA in English Literature at the University of Toronto, her MA in English and Creative Writing from Concordia University in Montreal, and her PhD in English Literature at the Université de Montréal.
 She is currently an Assistant Professor of English at the University of Arizona where she teaches twentieth century literature and poetics.